Kaikhosru Shapurji Sorabji: Harmony, counterpoint and form

 Sorabji's counterpoint stems from Busoni and Reger, as did his reliance on theme-oriented baroque forms.
 His use of these often contrasts with the more rhapsodic, improvisatory writing of his fantasias and nocturnes, which, because of their non-thematic nature, have been called "static".
 Abrahams describes Sorabji's approach as built on "self-organising" (baroque) and athematic forms that can be expanded as needed, as their ebb and flow is not dictated by themes.
 While Sorabji wrote pieces of standard or even minute dimensions, his largest works (for which he is perhaps best known) call for skills and stamina beyond the reach of most performers; examples include his Piano Sonata No. 5 (Opus archimagicum), Sequentia cyclica and the Symphonic Variations for Piano, which last about six, eight and nine hours respectively.
+(Note: Sorabji's piano symphonies and four multi-movement piano toccatas all last over 60 minutes and most of them occupy two or more hours, as do the complete 100 Transcendental Studies, Opus clavicembalisticum, his Fourth Piano Sonata and several other works.)
 Roberge estimates that Sorabji's extant musical output, which he describes as "[perhaps] the most extensive of any twentieth-century composer", may occupy up to 160 hours in performance.

 Sorabji's harmonic language often combines tonal and atonal elements, frequently uses triadic harmonies and bitonal combinations, and it does not avoid tonal references.
 It also reflects his fondness for tritone and semitone relationships.
 Despite the use of harmonies traditionally considered harsh, it has been remarked that his writing rarely contains the tension that is associated with very dissonant music.
 Sorabji achieved this in part by using widely spaced chords rooted in triadic harmonies and pedal points in the low registers, which act as sound cushions and soften dissonances in the upper voices.
 In bitonal passages, melodies may be consonant within a harmonic area, but not with those from the other one.
 Sorabji uses non-functional harmony, in which no key or bitonal relationship is allowed to become established.
 This lends flexibility to his harmonic language and helps justify the superimposition of semitonally opposed harmonies.